-The history of Horace, Augusta and Elizabeth McCourt Baby Doe Tabor is a rags to riches story full of scandal and intrigue in the Rocky Mountains.
+The Tabor Triangle, involving Horace, Augusta, and Elizabeth McCourt Baby Doe Tabor, is a rags to riches story full of scandal and intrigue in the Rocky Mountains.
 Horace Tabor, a simple merchant, grubstaked a couple of miners in Leadville, Colorado, and soon became wealthy and influential.
 He left his wife for a much younger woman — Baby Doe, resulting in high scandal.
-He died in poverty.
+Both Horace and Baby Doe died in poverty.

 In the spring of 1859, they left Deep Creek with their baby son Maxcy and two friends from Maine.
 Following the Republican River Trail, they walked across the barely explored landscape of northern Kansas and southern Nebraska until they reached Denver.
 While the men hunted for food, Augusta tried to keep the campfire alive, often with only buffalo chips, since there was no wood on the high plains.
 It took them six weeks to make a trip that could be made a decade later by train in under thirty hours.
 Just one month after their journey on the Republican River Trail, Horace Greeley took the same route, describing it as “the acme of barrenness and desolation.”

 Though Horace at first tried to prospect in fields close to Denver, he decided to try his luck farther inland, and in the spring of 1860, they headed to California Gulch, just south of Leadville.
 Their previous journey across the high plains was easy, compared to their trip to California Gulch.